anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Parameters" registry per the {{RFC6690}} procedure.

     Attribute Value: brski.jp
     Description: This BRSKI resource type is used to query and return the supported BRSKI (CoAP over DTLS) port of the constrained Join Proxy.
     Reference: [this document]

     Attribute Value: brski.rjp
     Description: This BRSKI resource type is used to query and return the supported BRSKI JPY protocol port of the Registrar.
     Reference: [this document]

-##Resource Type registry

-This specification registers a new Resource Type (rt=) Link Target Attributes in the "Resource Type (rt=) Link Target Attribute Values" subregistry under the "Constrained RESTful Environments (CoRE) Parameters" registry.

-      rt="brski-proxy".
-This BRSKI resource is used to query and return the supported BRSKI port of the Join Proxy.

-      rt="join-proxy".
-This BRSKI resource is used to query and return the supported BRSKI port of the Registrar.

 # Acknowledgements

-Many thanks for the comments by Brian Carpenter and Esko Dijk.
+Many thanks for the comments by Brian Carpenter, Esko Dijk, and Russ Housley.

 # Contributors

 Sandeep Kumar, Sye loong Keoh, and Oscar Garcia-Morchon are the co-authors of the draft-kumar-dice-dtls-relay-02.
 Their draft has served as a basis for this document.
 Much text from their draft is copied over to this draft.

 # Changelog

+## 05 to 06
+     * RT value change to brski.jp and brski.rjp
+     * new registry values for IANA

 ## 04 to 05
      * Join Proxy and join-port consistent spelling